-In addition to our own highly trained staff, we use LCC services (IDSS) to provide additional expertise in the teaching of our visually impaired and hearing impaired students.
-A specialist in the teaching of pupils with multi-sensory impairments works with the staff on a half-termly basis.
+In addition to our own highly trained staff, we use LCC services (IDSS) to provide additional expertise in the teaching of our visually impaired and hearing impaired pupils.
+A specialist in the teaching of pupils with multi-sensory impairments works with the staff on a weekly basis.
 Staff also work closely with other health professionals who either advise or work with pupils on an individual basis for short blocks of therapy (e.g. physiotherapists, occupational therapists, and speech & language therapists), and subsequently follow programmes advised by the therapist.
-If concerns arise about other aspects of unmet need (learning or social, emotional, behavioural), the school would request the advice of an educational psychologist.
+If significant concerns arise about other aspects of unmet need (learning or social, emotional, behavioural), the school would request the advice of an educational psychologist.

-Staff Continuing Professional Development (CPD) is of high importance and we pride ourselves in being an active learning community.
-All new staff undergo comprehensive induction to ensure they are aware of the teaching and learning needs of our pupils.
-Regular, ongoing CPD is then undertaken as part of individual professional development and in line with the school improvement plan (SIP).
+Staff Professional Development (CPD) is of high importance, and we pride ourselves in being an active learning community.
+All new staff undergo comprehensive induction to ensure they are aware of the Special Educational Needs and Disabilities of our pupils.
+Regular, ongoing Professional Development is then undertaken as part of individual development and in line with the school improvement plan (SIP).
+As an additional opportunity, staff have access to the National College to further strengthen and manage their own development.